iQubeS/documentation/docs/resource-planner/doc/options.md

 An `Array` of `Objects` that define the items in the Resource Planner.
 The values used are:

 - title: `String` for title of item *Optional*
-    - This will by default be the text on the item itself.
+    - This will, by default, be the text on the item itself.
 Can be omitted if the item has custom rendering.
 - resource: `String` for title of resource
     - Resources are the values on the y-axis of the grid.
 For example a bar or an oilrig.
 - startDate: `Date` for start date of the item (DayJS compliant)